TomConlin/Semantic_Exchange_Format/README.md

  - an array of dictionaries
  - a list of records

 Or a number of other phrases, many names for a useful concept.
+The fun starts when we allow a _value_ to be the root of a distinctly different  `collection`.

 ## Discussion of Graph meaning